WellthCare

 What happens to my healthcare benefits when I retire?

-For many employees, the transition into retirement brings a mix of excitement and anxiety, with healthcare coverage often being the top concern.
-The simple answer is that your employer-sponsored health plan typically ends when you retire, but a structured system exists to bridge you to new coverage.
-Navigating this shift is critical, as healthcare costs are a significant part of retirement planning.
-Understanding your options-primarily Medicare, COBRA, and retiree health plans-is the first step to ensuring seamless, affordable coverage.
+For many, retirement brings excitement and anxiety—but healthcare coverage is the top worry.
+Your employer-sponsored plan typically ends when you retire, but there's a system to bridge you to new coverage.
+Getting this right matters because healthcare costs eat up a big chunk of retirement savings.
+Know your options: Medicare, COBRA, and retiree health plans.
+That's where you start.

 The End of Employer Coverage and Your Immediate Options